banner-bg

 13. Toilet paper roll binoculars

 Once the binoculars are ready, you can play pretend with your preschoolers and name the birds you “see” in the park and what they’re doing.
-This art improves a child’s hand-eye coordination and literacy skills.
+This craft improves a child’s hand-eye coordination and literacy skills.

 a child with their toilet paper binoculars on their neck Source

-14. Pringles can binoculars
+14. Can binoculars

 Painting the cans, stapling them together, and adding a neck strap is good for hand-eye coordination.
 This activity also improves a child’s language development as they play make-believe with their new toy.
 For example, you can ask them what animal they're seeing or what they're hunting.